 Ruta Puuc Bus from Merida

 While you can easily get from Merida to Uxmal by bus, there isn’t any public transportation to get around the other Ruta Puuc sites.
-That is, except for Sunday.
+That is, except for the Sunday Ruta Puuc bus.

-Oriente Bus operates a Sundays-only Ruta Puuc bus, departing at 8:00 am.
-It stops at all three sites on the Ruta Puuc for 30-minutes each.
-The bus continues onto Kabah for a 40-minute stop.
+Oriente Bus operates a Sunday Ruta Puuc bus, departing at 8:00 am each week.
+Thi Sunday Ruta Puuc bus stops at all three sites on the Puuc route for 30-minutes each.
+This Ruta Puuc bus continues onto Kabah for a 40-minute stop.
 Then the bus goes to Uxmal, where 2 hours is allotted to roam around.
-The price for this Ruta Puuc bus is $280 pesos, as of June 2018.
+The price for this Sunday Ruta Puuc bus is $280 pesos, as of June 2018.

 Note that the $280-peso fee is solely for the transportation of the bus.
-There is no tour guide and all admission fees are at your own expense (+$469 pesos for all 5 sites).
+There is no tour guide.
+So you visit the Ruta Puuc sites on your own.
+All Ruta Puuc admission fees are at your own expense.
+Those Ruta Puuc entrance fees add up to $469 pesos for all 5 sites.

 Ruta Puuc Tour from Merida